mantidproject/mantid/docs/source/release/v4.1.0/mantidworkbench.rst

 SliceViewer
 -----------
 - We have merged much of the functionality of the Spectrum Viewer and Slice Viewer from Mantidplot into a single useful tool.
+- It works much like the previous SliceViewer tool, plotting any MatrixWorkspace or MDWorkspaces, and  allowing the 2 axes for plotting to be selected, while presenting a slider for additional dimensions.
+- The side plot toolbar button (that looks like a curve plot) adds line plot vertically and horizontally that will dynamically update as you move your mouse cursor across the plot.

 Scientific Interfaces
 ---------------------
 - Many of the interfaces that were missing from Workbench v4.0 have now been integrated into this release, including:

   - ISIS Reflectometry
   - Muon:

     - ALC
     - Elemental Analysis
     - Frequency Domain Analysis
     - Muon Analysis 2

   - Indirect:

     - Corrections
     - Data Reduction
     - Diffraction